gabriel-hawerroth/CSC-Docs-backend/README.md

-# CSCDocs - backend
+# Docs - backend

-System developed for the shared service center of Senior Sistemas for creation and visualization of documentation, sectioned by areas.
+System developed for creating and viewing documentation.

 In development!
 This project uses Java 20 and Spring 6.